Contents

 Statement of Work

-A Statement of Work is like an “order form” through which the service provider can detail the specifics of the services which they will be undertaking for the client.
+As many marketing agencies offer a diverse range of services, most Marketing Service Agreements include two primary sections: a Statement of Work and Standard Terms.
+A Statement of Work acts as an “order form” through which the service provider details the specifics of the services they will undertake for the client.

 A Statement of Work is usually presented as a table on the first page of the contract, which details: